thumbliner/thumbliner/small-talk.md

 Aren’t you outraged by `insert headline`?
 Generally, not particularly.<br>

-But do you even remember what happened in `insert millennia` B.C.?
-No. What about it?<br>

-You should read about it.
+Then you should read more about it.
 Alright, will add to the list.<br>

 Peace